Firestone Metro Park

 Trails and Exploration

-Firestone Metro Park offers several trails for visitors to explore its natural beauty.
-The Willow Trail loops past an ancient sand hill, Little Turtle Pond, wetlands, the Tuscarawas River, and the Tuscarawas Race - a channel that once directed water to the Ohio & Erie Canal.
+Lacing up your hiking boots?
+The park offers several clearly marked trails to explore.
+The Willow Trail takes you on a journey past an ancient sand hill, Little Turtle Pond, wetlands, the Tuscarawas River, and the Tuscarawas Race - a historical channel that once fed water to the Ohio & Erie Canal.

 Historical Background